dev-wd/dev-wd.github.io/_posts/swift/2020-01-09-delegatepattern.md

 ```

-Humn:open_mouth:..  delegate is declared on UITableView class which __type is UITableViewDelegate__.
+Humn:open_mouth: ..  delegate is declared on UITableView class which __type is UITableViewDelegate__.

 Okay.. then What is UITableViewDelegate?